“Looking five years forward”

 Matt Rhodes, Policy Manager, AoC Sport

-Looking to the future educational requirements of the sport and physical activity workforce, this panel session with a group of industry experts will explore a range of issues and identify solutions to these problems.
+Looking to the future educational requirements of the sport and physical activity workforce, this panel session with a group of industry experts explored a range of issues and identify solutions to these problems.

 The National Workforce Registration and Regulation Consultation